 Located in the state of Rio Grande do Norte, the city of Natal and region is surrounded by stunning beaches, rivers and sand dunes.
 You can tour the city on a buggy, ride an ATV, a dromedary, and also practice sandboarding, and kitesurfing on the beaches.
 Genipabu, Ponta Negra, Pipa and Maracajau are among the most beautiful beaches in Natal.

 Located in the state of Amazonas, there are beautiful places to visit in the capital Manaus, such as the Amazon Theatre, and the Amazon Rainforest, which, covers 9 countries in South America.
 Most of the forest is within Brazil, where 60% of the forest is contained.
 It is the world’s largest rainforest, and the Amazon river is the world’s longest river.

 Midwest of Brazil:

 Located in the state of Mato Grosso, Pantanal is the world’s largest wetland, twenty times the size of the Everglades.
-This is a great place for fishing, animals and bird watching.
+This is a great place for fishing, and to see wildlife.

 Located in the state of Mato Grosso do Sul, there is a town called Bonito, which means “beautiful”.
 Its the ecotourism capital of Brazil, surrounded by freshwater rivers, and the famous blue cave.
 Bonito is a great place for snorkeling and scuba diving in fresh water.

 Located in the state of Paraná, Foz do Iguacu (Iguazu falls), which is a collection of 275 waterfalls, across more than two miles, between Brazil and Argentina.